 Ocean Research College Academy (ORCA)

 The partnership between the Port of Everett and Everett Community College Ocean Research College Academy (ORCA) is a prime example of the successes that come from merging education and environmental stewardship.
 ORCA, an early college program for high school students at Everett Community College, has classrooms situated at the Port of Everett and focuses on the use of the local marine environment as the unifying theme for all academic disciplines.
 Through partnership with the Port, ORCA students engage in various environment-based marine research projects, including helping maintain and catalog information from various underwater instruments located around Port facilities gathering real-time data about Port Gardner Bay, including water temperature, salinity and dissolved oxygen levels.
 They also support the new Seabin pilot program, which helps to collect microplastics and garage that may float into the Marina.

 Sno-King Marine Mammal Response

 The Port of Everett partners with volunteer organization Sno-King Marine Mammal Response (SKMMR) to help educate waterfront visitors on etiquette when observing wildlife such as seals, sea lions and other marine wildlife, including keeping proper distance and not to touch, feed or capture.
 The organization responds to marine mammal sightings or those in distress in King and Snohomish Counties in Washington state.
 SKMMR is a partner of the Western Region Marine Mammal Stranding Network, overseen by the National Oceanic and Atmospheric Administration and National Marine Fisheries Service, per the Marine Mammal Protection Act of 1972.
 Harbor seals and other marine mammals inhabit the same shorelines used by people.
-By monitoring marine mammal health\ and educating the community, their goal is to promote conservation and stewardship of the Puget Sound.
+By monitoring marine mammal health and educating the community, their goal is to promote conservation and stewardship of Puget Sound.